Ernesto Miranda: Life after Miranda v. Arizona

+Death

-On January 31, 1976, after his release for violating his parole, a fight erupted in a bar in downtown Phoenix in which Miranda was stabbed.
-He was pronounced dead on arrival at Good Samaritan Hospital.
+On January 31, 1976, a fight erupted at the Amapola Bar at 233 South 2nd Street in downtown Phoenix in which Miranda was stabbed.
+He was pronounced dead on arrival at Banner Good Samaritan Medical Center.
+He was 34.
 Several Miranda cards were found on his person.
 Miranda was buried in the City of Mesa Cemetery in Mesa, Arizona.
-The person suspected of handing the knife to the man who murdered Miranda invoked his Miranda rights and refused to talk to police.
-He was released and never charged with Miranda's murder.
-The killer fled and was never found.
+The person suspected of handing the knife to the man who murdered Miranda invoked his Fifth Amendment rights and refused to talk to police.
+He was released and was not charged in Miranda's murder.
+The man suspected of murdering Miranda, then-23-year-old Eseziquiel Moreno Pérez, was formally charged with murder on February 4, 1976.
+However, he has never been apprehended as he fled to Mexico following the murder and has never been found.